 Year 8

 The thematic focus for Year 8 is Journeys and this theme is explored in a variety of contexts across the year.
 The focus for the whole of the Autumn term is focussed around reading Zana Fraillon’s The Bone Sparrow with its themes of journeying and belonging.
-Students read the story of Subhi, a Rohingya refugee in an Australian detention centre over the whole term and respond to the novel in a variety of ways, from analysis of the story to reviewing it as a novel.
+Students read the story of Subhi, a Rohingya refugee in an Australian detention centre over the whole term and respond to the novel in both creative writing and critical analysis of the story and its complex themes.

-The year is rounded off with a creative response to Shakespeare’s The Tempest.
-Students study Shakespeare’s story of a magician on an Island and the shipwreck he causes, then respond by writing their version of a chosen scene.
+In the Summer term, students focus on journalistic writing that gets them researching, interviewing and writing stories focussed on real life journeys of people they are linked to.
+Finally, the year is rounded off with a creative response to Shakespeare’s The Tempest.
+Students study Shakespeare’s story of a magician on an Island and the shipwreck he causes, then respond critically by exploring the nature of Prospero’s claim to the island.

-As in Year 7, students have weekly Library lessons and homework on ‘Bedrock Vocabulary’.
+As in Year 7, students have fortnightly Library lessons and homework will be set by teachers weekly.

 Year 8 curriculum map | Year 8 assessment grid